ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 Here the utility traverses all `~/Documents` subdirectories recursively.
 It adds the size of each found file to the final result.
 This way, incrementing the result repeats several times.

-The `du` utility performs the loop implicitly.
-It traverses over all files and subdirectories.
-It does the same actions on each loop iteration.
-The only difference is the checked file system object.
+The `du` utility performs a loop implicitly.
+The loop traverses over all files and subdirectories.
+It does the same actions on each iteration.
+The only difference between iterations is a file system object to check.

-Repetition of operations happens in mathematical calculations often.
-A canonical example is the calculation of [**factorial**](https://en.wikipedia.org/wiki/Factorial).
+You can meet the repetition of operations in regular mathematical calculations.
+A canonical example here is the calculation of [**factorial**](https://en.wikipedia.org/wiki/Factorial).
 The factorial of the number N is a multiplication of natural numbers from 1 to N inclusive.

 Here is an example of calculating the factorial of number 4:
 {line-numbers: false, format: Bash}